ifm/documentation/PDS/Calibration/pds_calibration.md

 The PDS application always returns the position of an object with respect to the calibrated coordinate system.
 Typically, the calibrated coordinate system corresponds to the fork tines, so that the coordinate system will go up and down with the forks and the pallet position will always be provided with reference to the current position of the forks.

 ## Concepts
+### PDS' coordinate system

-PDS expects the orientation of the coordinate frame to be as follows:
+PDS expects the orientation of the coordinate system to be as follows:
 - X is pointing in direction of the forks,
 - Y is pointing to the left of the forks,
 - Z is pointing up.